 While AUM is an extremely versatile app, musicians accustomed to the edit window layout of traditional DAWs may find that AUM’s record function isn’t quite as straightforward as it might at initially seem.
-Although AUM can host AUv3 and Inter-App Audio apps and is capable of recording, it isn’t technically a DAW like Auria Pro, Cubasis or BeatMaker 3.
-You aren’t given an edit window and you can’t create complex multi-track recordings.
-Instead, anything that you do record is immediately saved as a .WAV file, but it isn’t immediately obvious where your recorded audio files can actually be found.
+Although AUM can host AUv3 and Inter-App Audio apps and is capable of recording, it isn’t technically a DAW like GarageBand, Cubasis or BeatMaker 3.
+You don't have an edit window and you can’t create complex multi-track recordings.
+Instead, anything that you do record is immediately saved as a .WAV file, but it's not immediately obvious where your recorded audio files can actually be found.
 Pressing the play button won’t play back your recorded audio, instead, you’ll have to go into the files section in the menu of AUM.
 But what about editing the audio?
 Well, AUM itself doesn’t actually have audio editing functions so the best way to edit your recordings is to use AudioShare.

 Audioshare is another Kymatica app that pre-dates AUM and serves as an audio file manager, which is essential for almost any mobile musician considering that iOS devices don’t have a built in way of organising audio files.
 On top of this, Audioshare has some extremely useful editing tools, so you’re able to trim your audio files before loading them into another DAW.